lllyasviel/style2paints/README.md

 The AI can create its own color style to paint on a sketch.

 The AI can transfer illustrations' style.

+# News

+We added the *super accurate pencil*, and the original pencil tool is replaced by *brush*.

+The problem of over colorization in non-reference mode is fixed when you use the *super accurate pencil*, and the color spreading of *super accurate pencil* is limited to a relative small degree.

 # Tutorial